 - Proposals must include a fourth page with a complete budget.

-- As part of the proposal package, applicants submit a GE Track that inludes the proposed new course.
+- As part of the proposal package, applicants submit a GE Track that includes the proposed new course.
 Instructions for submitting a GE Track can be found HERE.

 - A letter from the department chair or division dean is required indicating that if created, the course will be offered at least once in the 2022-2023 academic year and a statement of good faith to continue offering the course if enrollments are reasonable.

 - Download GE Course Proposal Guidelines and Coversheet by clicking on the button below.

 - Attach the coversheet to the front of the completed proposal and upload your submission on the link provided at bottom of this webpage.

 The Fall 2022 Teagle GE Course Development Grant proposal cycle is currently open!

 Complete proposals are due by 5:00 pm on Thursday, November 10, 2022.

 Applicants to the GE Course Proposal Grant can access the Proposal Submission Portal below.

 What makes for a successful Proposal?